PseudoDevs/IamGhost/amd4.md

-Last updated: 2024-04-07 18:32:30
+Last updated: 2024-04-07 18:33:05
-Random Quote: Everything will be okay in the end.
-If it's not okay, it's not the end. - Yuk Je
+Random Quote: All I wanted was to eat the chicken that is smarter than other chickens and to absorb it's power. - Galina 'Red' Reznikov